 Mentally chant the mantra you have been initiated into.
 But the key is not chanting, the key is listening to each chant.
 That requires great concentration.
 Be steady, slow, and manage your pace.
 Just listen to the mantra, the sacred sound.
 Here is a detailed post on Shravana – the practice of listening to improve concentration.

 The most important point to remember is that you must not engage in any intellectual examination while practicing concentration.
 This means: do not start examining, appreciating, understanding, or condemning your object of visualization.
 Just focus on the object and try your utmost to maintain your focus.
 Your mind is going to wander off every few seconds, bring it back.
 You may also want to read about the practice of Trataka to improve concentration.

 Important notes on the practice of improving concentration

 Do not hold long sessions of concentration initially.
-Instead, hold sharp, short, crisp, and lucid sessions gradually increasing the duration.
-If you sit still for an hour and your mind is wandering off all the time versus you hold your posture and lucidity for ten minutes but practice rigorous concentration with utmost alertness, the latter is going to bring results much quicker.
+Instead, hold sharp, short, crisp, and lucid sessions, gradually increasing the duration.
+If you sit still for an hour and your mind is wandering off all the time versus you hold your posture and lucidity for ten minutes but practice rigorous concentration with utmost alertness, the latter is going to bring about results much quicker.

-Carefully examine the chart above multiple times.
+Carefully examine the above chart multiple times.
 Let us say you hold a session of concentration for fifteen minutes.
 During those fifteen minutes, you should be alert, in one posture – still like a rock or tree, focus keenly on the object of concentration and try your utmost to maintain lucidity.

 Maintaining lucidity means that your mind may become dizzy, or the image of visualization may disappear, or the sound of the mantra may just get lost in distractions and deviations, but at that time you remind yourself of your resolve to concentrate and bring your mind back to the object of concentration; this is lucidity.
 If you follow the above, you are bound to become a great meditator.